-Just make sure to put your phone in airplane mode upon boarding the ship.
+Just make sure to put your phone in airplane mode before sail away.

 It is also important to pack all prescribed medications in your cruise carry-on bag.
 This will ensure you have your medications readily accessible and will eliminate the risk of them being lost during the transportation of your luggage.

 Yes, there is a medical center onboard the ship, but it might not have access to your particular prescriptions.

 You should also consider packing some over the counter meds in your cruise carry-on as well, like motion sickness meds or Tylenol.
 You never know if you might need them prior to your luggage being delivered to your stateroom.